-Upon WLE, ASC is reported to be mostly visualized as submucosal tumor (SMT)-like in appearance or as a flat or slightly elevated lesion.
-In SMT-like cases, ASC can also mimic other non-SCC types of malignant esophageal epithelial neoplasms, such as basaloid squamous carcinoma, or other benign SMTs.
+Upon white light endoscopy, ASC is reported to be mostly visualized as submucosal tumor (SMT)-like in appearance or as a flat or slightly elevated lesion.
+In SMT-like cases, ASC can also mimic other non-SCC types of malignant esophageal epithelial neoplasms, such as basaloid squamous carcinoma or other benign SMTs.
 The SMT-like appearance results from the invasive growth pattern of ASC because the squamous cell component always dominates in the mucosa, and the AC component is mainly found in the deeper parts of the tumor[1].
 In superficial cases, ASC is often indistinguishable from SCC macroscopically.
 In our case, the SCC and AC components coexisted in the mucosal layer, which was thought to be the cause of the flat but non-SMT-like appearance.

 Upon NBI, the lesion showed a well-demarcated brownish area similar to typical SCC.
-However, the membranous substance and mucous on the surface partly interfered with the observation of the microvascular pattern in ME-NBI.
+However, the membranous substance and mucus on the surface partly interfered with the observation of the microvascular pattern in ME-NBI.
 Histopathological images demonstrated that part of the lesion was covered by dyskeratotic squamous cells, which may account for the blurring of microvascular pattern.
-According to the work of Takeuchi et al[6], the mixed type of type B1 and the small area of B2 vessels suggested that the lesion was SCC with invasion into the muscularis mucosa, with deep invasion into the submucosa being less likely.
+According to the work of Takeuchi et al[6], the mixed type of type B1 and the small area of B2 vessels suggested that the lesion was SCC with invasion into the muscularis mucosa with deep invasion into the submucosa being less likely.
 The final pathological result confirmed the invasion depth as the muscularis mucosa, which was in perfect accordance with our presumption.
 In immunohistochemical testing, the area of the lesion showed a double layer of muscularis mucosa, and the tumor invaded the superficial muscularis mucosa.
-Considering the location in the distal esophagus, and the patient’s complaint of heartburn and retrosternal discomfort as well as the endoscopic finding of mild reflux esophagitis, the double layer muscularis mucosa could possibly be explained by the anatomic closeness to the EGJ and the presence of chronic persistent inflammation.
-Arima et al[7] reported type R vessels as a characteristic vascular pattern of poorly differentiated SCC or non-SCC types of malignant esophageal epithelial neoplasms, due to the infiltrative growth pattern of cancer cells (INF c).
+Considering the location in the distal esophagus and the patient’s complaint of heartburn and retrosternal discomfort as well as the endoscopic finding of mild reflux esophagitis, the double layer muscularis mucosa could possibly be explained by the anatomic closeness to the esophagogastric junction and the presence of chronic persistent inflammation.
+Arima et al[7] reported type R vessels as a characteristic vascular pattern of poorly differentiated SCC or non-SCC types of malignant esophageal epithelial neoplasms due to the infiltrative growth pattern of cancer cells (INF c).
 In our case, no type R vessels but some type B1 and B2 vessels were observed in the lesion.
 This may also be explained by its histopathological character that the coexistence of predominant SCC and focal AC components in the mucosal layer and the pushing growth pattern of cancer cells (INF a), demonstrating ME-NBI features similar to SCC.

-ASC has been shown to be subject to low preoperative diagnostic accuracy, with a reported misdiagnosis rate of 61.1%-100%, mostly being misdiagnosed as SCC[1].
+ASC has been shown to be subject to low preoperative diagnostic accuracy with a reported misdiagnosis rate of 61.1%-100%, mostly being misdiagnosed as SCC[1].
 ASC is often diagnosed after resected specimens from surgery are examined[1], as in the present case.
 One reason for this discrepancy may be that the SCC component is located in the mucosa while the AC component is mainly found in deeper areas of the tumor, which are difficult to reach via common biopsy.
 On the other hand, the AC component located in the superficial layer may be distributed in a focal pattern, meaning that the collection of a precise specimen for diagnosis is not always possible.
 A combination of ME-NBI findings, EUS and deeper biopsies with greater tissue sampling might improve the diagnostic accuracy.